The Gate of Worlds: Similar works

-Like Silverberg's alternate history, Muslim civilization declines during the alternate 19th to 20th centuries, leading to the triumphs of China and India during a decades-long 20th-century global war.
-Unlike Silverberg's world, there is comparable technological progress to our own timeline, due to that prolonged multipolar global war.
+Much like Silverberg's alternate history, Muslim civilization declines during the alternate 19th to 20th centuries, leading to the triumphs of China and India during a decades-long 20th-century global war.
+Unlike Silverberg's world however, there is comparable technological progress to our own timeline, due to the prolonged multipolar global war.
 By its early 21st century, Robinson's world has aircraft, information technology, and potential access to nuclear weapons.

 L. Neil Smith also imagined in The Crystal Empire a world where a Europe that lost most of its population to the plague is unable to resist Muslim colonization in the centuries after.
 In Smith's imagining, the Mongol Empire also falls victim, allowing the Mughal Empire to rise faster and farther in its place.
 The novel is set primarily in North America, where a descendant of European refugees who fled the plague crosses the continent to find the title civilization, established by Chinese refugees on the West Coast.

 Still another novel using a similar theme is Harry Turtledove's In High Places.
-In that timeline, the impact of the Black Death is somewhere in between those envisioned by Siverberg and Robinson.
+In that timeline, the impact of the Black Death is somewhere in between those envisioned by Silverberg and Robinson.
 In this depiction, Christian Europe is weakened by the plague, enabling the Muslims to conquer Spain, Italy and South France - but they are then blocked by the resistance of the remaining Christian powers, emboldened by a militant new form of Christianity centering on Henri, "The Second Son of God".
-Like in Silverberg's book, England is this timeline is a backwater which never amounted to much, and there was no tide of European overseas expansion and colonization.
+Like in Silverberg's book, England in this timeline is a backwater which never amounted to much, and there was no tide of European overseas expansion and colonization.
 However, by the Twentieth Century, both Christians and Muslims have reached America, and are busy colonizing it, in conflict both with its natives and with each other.